growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 - reusability
 - durability

-To create a system that embodies the three core properties
+Create a system that embodies the three core properties can be achieved in a number of ways, depending on your